flaxmans/CompBio_on_git/Labs/Lab07/Lab07_UserDefinedFunctions.md

 <hr>

 ##### Problem #2
 R has a built in function called `abs()` that returns the absolute value of a number, or the absolute value of each number in a numeric vector.
 Imagine that the `abs()` function did NOT exist.

+Part 2a.
 Write a function named `myAbs()` that calculates and returns absolute values.
 Show that your function works by using it on the following test cases:
-1. the number `5`
++ the number `5`
-2. the number `-2.3`
++ the number `-2.3`

+Part 2b.
+Revise your function to make it work on vectors (unless it already does).
+Demonstrate that your (revised) function works on the following vector:

-3. the vector `c(1.1, 2, 0, -4.3, 9, -12)`
++  `c(1.1, 2, 0, -4.3, 9, -12)`

 Hint: Your function will almost certainly need to make use of some kind of conditional test.